woogwoogs/MapLens/README.md

 # MapLens V5

-Simple map-run tracker for ExileAPI.
+Simple map run tracker for ExileAPI.

 It tracks information such as kills, map time, DPS, damage, XP, portals, deaths, boss status, and gold.